Perspectives from an AST term in mental health

 Dealing with patients who struggle with mental illness is extremely taxing on GPs, and particularly registrars who may not have had as much experience in this area.

-He says: “Always try to keep in mind that the biggest influence you have is on your own wellbeing right now.
+“Always try to keep in mind that the biggest influence you have is on your own wellbeing.
 So if you’re in a situation where something bad has happened with a patient, take that experience on board, digest it and then come back to yourself and say, ‘Okay, I can’t make the world a better place in the past, but I can in the future, starting with me.’”